AkshaySA180/AWS-IaC-with-Terraform/README.md

 LinkedIn: https://www.linkedin.com/in/akshayashok1991/

 ## Index:
-### In the above YT Playlist, I have explained each & every Terraform scripts/manifests for all the below services & their implementations:
+### In my above YouTube Playlist, I have explained each & every Terraform scripts/manifests for all the below services & their implementations:
 01. AWS VPC 3-Tier Architecture
 02. AWS EC2 Instances and Security Groups in a VPC
 03. AWS Classic Load Balancer